jayemerson/big.char/README.md

 questions, or requests.

 Known issues to be resolved:
-- index recycling
+- index recycling (bug in bigmemory, fix there)
-- indices out of bounds
+- indices out of bounds (needs fixing in big.char for consistency with R's default behavior/behaviour)

 ## Getting Started